Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Asynchronous SA: Stability and Convergence

-\begin{remark} \rm Assumptions~\ref{cond-ss} and~\ref{cond-us} regarding stepsizes and asynchrony are almost identical to those used in \cite{ABB01} for RVI Q-learning.
-They accommodate commonly used stepsizes, such as $1/ n$ or $1/ (n \ln n)$, and typical RL scenarios where the sets $Y_n$ are selected based on Markov chains on $\I$ induced by RL agents (see \cite[Ex.~3]{WYS24} for an example).
+\begin{remark} \rm Assumptions~\ref{cond-ss} and~\ref{cond-us} regarding stepsizes and asynchrony are nearly identical to those used in \cite{ABB01} for RVI Q-learning.
+They accommodate commonly used stepsizes, such as $1/ n$ or $1/ (n \ln n)$, and typical RL scenarios where $\I$ is the space of state-action pairs and the sets $Y_n$ are selected based on Markov chains on $\I$ induced by RL agents (see \cite[Ex.~3]{WYS24} for an example).
 These conditions, with some minor variations in Assum.~\ref{cond-us}(ii), were originally introduced in a broader asynchronous SA context by Borkar \cite{Bor98,Bor00}, specifically for the stepsize structure $\alpha_{\nu(n,i)}$.
-Their purpose is to introduce partial asynchrony, aligning the asymptotic behavior of the asynchronous algorithm, on average, with that of a synchronous counterpart, thereby facilitating analysis.
-(This aspect is evident from the detailed analysis in \citep{Bor98,Bor00}; see also our Lems.~\ref{lem4},~\ref{lem-cvg-2}, and~\ref{lem-shad2}.)
+Their purpose is to impose partial asynchrony so that the asymptotic behavior of the asynchronous algorithm aligns, on average, with that of a synchronous counterpart, thereby facilitating analysis.
+(This is evident from the detailed analysis in \citep{Bor98,Bor00}, which shows that the limits in Assum.~\ref{cond-us}(ii) must in fact equal $1$; see also our Lems.~\ref{lem4},~\ref{lem-cvg-2},~\ref{lem-shad2}(i).)

-This partial asynchrony is crucial for our average-reward RL application.
+This partial asynchrony is crucial for our average-reward RL applications.
 While Q-learning achieves stability and convergence in fully asynchronous schemes for both discounted and certain undiscounted total-reward MDPs \cite{Tsi94,YuB13}, these results do not extend to the average-reward Q-learning algorithms of interest, as their associated mappings are generally neither contractive nor nonexpansive. \myqed \end{remark}